code16/formoj/README.md

 ### Field types

-## Display a form
+## Embed a form

-A given form can then be embedded anywhere with this code:
+A given form can then be embedded anywhere with this DOM:

 ```php
 <formoj-form form-id="1"></formoj-form>